Skip to Content

 Why a Trustee Needs a Lawyer

 Almost every Irrevocable Trust allows the Trustee to hire a lawyer to advise and represent the Trustee.
 Professional Trustees retain in-house attorneys for this purpose and then supplement these attorneys with outside Estate Litigation Lawyers.
-Professional Trustees seek legal help because professional Trustees know this is a wise decision.
-Sound, legal advice from experienced Trust Lawyers helps avoid conflict and minimize the chances of litigation.
+Professional Trustees seek legal help because they know this is a wise decision.
+Sound legal advice from experienced Trust Lawyers helps avoid conflict and minimize the chances of litigation.
 Further, it helps reduce the possibility that the Trustee will make a mistake, causing personal liability.

 For more information, go to our Estate Litigation page to learn more about: